 • In terms of broader considerations, we do support frameworks and initiatives in relation to PAs' duty to "act in the public interest".
+However, this is a complicated and subjective matter and it does not seem that the intended purpose

 However, this is a complicated and subjective matter and it does not seem that the intended purpose is achieved.
 We would like to highlight that there is no clear definition and common understanding of "public interest".
 Subjective and cultural differences are not dealt with in a Code with an international remit, and an attempt could lead to inconsistent application.